NachoHotz/typescript-react-counter/README.md

 ## How to use

-- First, clone the repository.
+- First, clone the repository:

 ```bash
 git clone https://github.com/NachoHotz/typescript-react-counter.git